CW-Khristos/CW_MSI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project; When submitting a Feature Request, please make the Title according to this standard : "[Script or Project] - [Title]"
-title: [Script or Project] - [Title]
+title: Script or Project - Title
 ---

 **Is your feature request related to a problem?
 Please describe.**